timm/lawker/README.txt

 These comment characters will be stripped away by the awk.info renderer.

 That's it.
 Now you can pretty print your code on the web just be adding a little html in the comments.

-This imposes a few constraints on your code;
-e.g. try and keep the line widths to less than 60 lines and favor lots of short functions with comments in between them, rather than larger ones- it will be easier on the eye.
+Note that this imposes a few constraints on your code; e.g. try and keep the line widths to less than 60 lines and favor lots of short functions with comments in between them, rather than larger ones- it will be easier on the eye.